 Veterinary Science courses for 2020

-Bristol's veterinary science degrees are accredited by the Royal College of Veterinary Surgeons (RCVS) and will qualify you to practise as a veterinary surgeon through learning core competencies.
-They also provide you with a wide choice of career opportunities throughout the global market, both in veterinary and non-veterinary fields.
+Bristol's veterinary science degrees will qualify you to practise as a veterinary surgeon through learning core competencies.
+They provide you with a wide choice of career opportunities throughout the global market, both in veterinary and non-veterinary fields.

 Why study Veterinary Science at Bristol?